Beef Gravy

 Instructions

-• Transfer the beef drippings to a heat-safe bowl and return about 4 tablespoons of the fat that rises to the top back to the pan, reserving the remaining drippings.
-Heat the same skillet over medium heat.
-Add shallot, carrot, and celery and cook for 10 minutes, or until the vegetables are beginning to brown.
+• After you roast the beef, transfer the beef drippings to a heat-safe bowl.
+Return about 4 tablespoons of the fat that rises to the top back to the same pan, reserving the remaining drippings.
+Heat the pan over medium heat.
+Add the shallot, carrot, and celery and cook for 10 minutes, or until the vegetables start to brown.
 Remove the vegetables with a slotted spoon and enjoy on their own or repurpose in another recipe.
 Be careful to reserve as much of the fat in the pan as possible.

-• Add flour to the beef drippings and whisk until a thick paste forms.
-Cook, stirring constantly with a wooden spoon for 1- 2 minutes, or until the roux starts to turn golden brown.
+• Add the flour to the beef drippings and whisk to form a thick paste.
+Cook, stirring constantly with a wooden spoon for 1–2 minutes, or until the roux turns golden brown.

-• Whisk in the beef stock, reserved beef drippings, soy sauce, and Worcestershire sauce and bring to a boil.
-Reduce heat to a simmer, add thyme and salt, and cook for 15 to 20 minutes, or until it has thickened slightly.
-Taste the gravy and see if it needs additional salt and pepper.
-Discard thyme and serve warm.
+• Whisk in the beef stock, reserved beef drippings, soy sauce, and Worcestershire sauce, and bring to a boil.
+Reduce the heat to a simmer, add the thyme and salt, and cook for 15–20 minutes, or until the gravy thickens slightly.
+Taste and see if it needs additional salt and pepper.
+Discard the thyme and serve warm.

 Notes

-Storage: The gravy will last in the fridge for up to 4 days in an airtight container.
-I recommend reheating it in a saucepan over low heat, whisking to bring the gravy back together.
+• Storage: Store the gravy in an airtight container in the fridge for up to 4 days.
+Reheat in a saucepan over low heat, whisking to bring it back together.

 Nutrition